MengZhou11/CS-Homework-Dictionary/README.md

+# CS-Homework-Dictionary

-# CS-Homework-Dictionary this is a assignment from JAVA class
+This is a assignment from JAVA class!!

 Use Java JFrame with action listener created this simple dictionary.